For adults wanting to improve home safety

 For architects and builders

 What goes in to a home assessment?

 Founded in 2016, Home Field Advantage, PLLC, provides home accessibility assessments to promote aging in place.
-We work with homeowners to modify their current home and help with planning for future requirements promote safety and function in their home.
+We work with homeowners to modify their current home and help with planning for future requirements to promote safety and function in their home.
 HFA consults with builders and architects regarding your remodel and renovation plans to prolong the utility of your renovation.
-We also provide assessments for employers to promote accessibility for employees with mobility issues and customers.
+We also provide assessments for employers to promote accessibility for employees and customers with mobility issues.

 As a licensed Occupational Therapist, Dr. Blackington uses her 8+ years of professional experience in acute care and acute rehabilitation to provide a comprehensive assessment of your home and recommendations for modifications.

 Our home assessments are tailored to your needs:

 Have questions about a bathroom remodel?
 Need help preparing for a home visit before a loved one leaves a rehab facility?
 Looking for a front door to back door walk through covering everything in between?

 Large or small project, if you have accessibility questions, let us help you work towards a safe and efficient solution.
 A typical home assessment is comprised of three meetings:

 First meeting- Dr. Blackington will meet with homeowner to discuss their current situation- health, mobility, long term goals.
 This information is combined with a guided tour though the home with the homeowner to demonstrate all aspects of a “typical” day and where they are having difficulty.
 Typically this session takes 2-3 hours.

 Second meeting- A detailed report is presented to the homeowner in regards to current function and modifications to improve safety and accessibility.
 Equipment recommendations are made as well placement indicated within the home.
 Any additional concerns that have arisen from the first meeting will also be discussed.
 Typically this session takes 1-2 hours.